 11. Be ready to feel like a super star

 Similar to pretty much all over India, people will want to take photos/selfies with you.
 It got to the point that my conversation went something like this:

 Indian Local: Stares at me in shock

 Many times I took the photos and sometimes there was a line, so I had to say, “Sorry, I have to go.”
 The funny part is, someone did take out money to give me the 100 rupees.
 Of course I did not accept it.
 Anyhow, locals are amazing, but they do look at you oftentimes with excitement and really want to take a picture with you.
 Sometimes, it is cute.
 I guess it all depends on how much you enjoy photos.

 Overall, my visit to the Taj Mahal was an incredible, once in a lifetime experience that I definitely suggest for you to experience for yourself.
 If you are in India, especially visiting Delhi, which is not too far, the Golden Triangle is a truly beautiful route to go on an adventure.
-But always remember that there is much more to India beyond the Taj Mahal.
+But always remember to research the best India Travel Tips and that there is much more to India beyond the Taj Mahal.

 Enjoyed Reading?!
 Pin it.